PSI to Bar Calculator - Instant US & Metric Pressure Tool

 Expert Tips for PSI to Bar Conversion

-For quick tire pressure estimates: 30 PSI ≈ 2.07 bar, 32 PSI ≈ 2.21 bar, 35 PSI ≈ 2.41 bar, 36 PSI ≈ 2.48 bar.
-Memorize these four and you will cover most passenger car tires
+Memorize key tire pressures for US driving: 30 PSI ≈ 2.07 bar, 32 PSI ≈ 2.21 bar, 35 PSI ≈ 2.41 bar, and 36 PSI ≈ 2.48 bar to cover most sedans and SUVs

-Bicycle tire pressure varies widely: road bikes run 80-130 PSI (5.5-9.0 bar), mountain bikes 25-35 PSI (1.7-2.4 bar), and hybrid bikes 50-70 PSI (3.4-4.8 bar)
+Bicycle tire pressure varies: Road bikes like those in NYC pelotons run 80-130 PSI (5.5-9.0 bar), while mountain bikes for trails in Utah run 25-35 PSI (1.7-2.4 bar)